jocke1995/BeLuEngine/README.md

 # BeLuEngine
+I began this project during the fourth year of my university program in order to have a starting point for the course "Large Game Project" which began at the start of year five.
+The engine was used in that course by me and nine fellow students to create a game called "Hell Loop".
+See [link](https://www.youtube.com/watch?v=EPoPFmjj784&ab_channel=CanalTenThousand).
-This project is created by me (Joakim Sjöberg) as a way to learn new features and techniques.
+Today, I mainly use this engine (more like a renderer) as a framework to learn features and techniques focused on rendering/graphics.
 The project is developed on windows platform where I use Visual Studio 2019 (Community edition) as platform.

 ## Screenshots